Stop Chasing P99s in the Dark: A Practical Framework to Balance Performance and Cloud Spend

 Keep feature teams accountable for cost.
 Add

-to the service ownership checklist.
+cost_per_1k_requeststo the service ownership checklist.
 Bad caches are everyone’s problem, but someone’s responsibility.

 30/60/90-day playbook